rojopolis/spellcheck-github-actions/README.md

 Spelling check passed :)
 ```

+## Language Support

+Currently only the following languages are supported

+- For [GNU Aspell][aspell]:
+  - English via `aspell-en` Debian package
+  - German via `aspell-de` Debian package

+Additional languages can be added by request, please open an issue.

+[Hunspell][hunspell] is supported by [PySpelling][pyspelling], but is **not** currently supported by this action

+Please open an issue, [Hunspell][hunspell] should be evaluated for inclusion.

 ## Diagnostics

 This is a list of common diagnostics, which can be emitted by the action and it's tools.